-SAGA is an application level interface that provides a unified and consistent API to the most commonly used distributed functionality.
+SAGA6 is an application level interface that provides a unified and consistent API to the most commonly used distributed functionality.
 Given possible changes in the development landscape, a pertinent question is: what might be the implications for SAGA?
 As a first step, there is clearly a need to understand the interfaces that are typically exposed by Clouds.
 However simple the native system interface, there is a need for programmatic support for application development and deployment via abstractions, e.g., providing abstractions to express and address the affinity of Clouds.
-The SAGA group in OGF should try to analyze if the notion of affinity can help by designing APIs which are oriented toward specific application domains and usage modes.
+The SAGA group at the OGF should try to analyze if the notion of affinity can help by designing APIs which are oriented toward specific application domains and usage modes.

-In general, the emergence of the Clouds with an emphasis on usage modes is an interesting complement to the SAGA approach, in that both are a top-down approaches to provide application oriented interfaces to developers.
-Whereas SAGA addresses that at the generic level of system interfaces, Clouds provide this, to some extent, at the internal system level, i.e. by providing capabilities required by applications as intrinsic part of the Cloud system.
-For example, support for MapReduce/Hadoop by major providers such as Google and Yahoo is just one indication of the utility and need for programming abstractions.
+In general, the emergence of Clouds with an emphasis on supporting usage modes is an interesting complement to the SAGA approach; both are top-down approaches for providing application-oriented capabilities and/or interfaces.
+Currently Clouds provide application-support, at the internal system-level, i.e., by providing capabilities required by applications as intrinsic features of the Cloud system.
+For example, support for MapReduce by major providers such as Google and Yahoo (via Hadoop), is just one indication of the utility and need for programming abstractions.